 However, luxury car owners often want to stay in the latest model.
 The turnover for upper end models can be fast.
 So if you find one with a lot of miles – it might actually be a great deal.
 On the other hand, a less expensive car with lower mileage might cost you more in repairs in the long run.

 No matter what the make, a used car has more maintenance issues than a new one.
 One way to address this is to pay out-of-pocket for each repair.
 A better option might be to buy an extended service agreement which resembles an original factory warranty.
 These plans cover most repairs and will protect you in the event that more repairs than normal are required.
 Extended vehicle protection plans are a great hedge against high mileage maintenance risk.

 New Luxury Costs Are Lower Than You Think

-Some new luxury car sticker prices start at $30,000 or less.
-So a used one with high mileage might be surprisingly affordable.
+Some new luxury car sticker prices start at $50,000 or more.
+So a used one with higher mileage might be surprisingly affordable.

 Ask For Maintenance Records

 The luxury car owner often keeps meticulous records.
 This is because strict warranty agreements require that the vehicle be serviced at an official dealer.
 Everything is on-record so you can check how well the car was cared for.